garavsoni1234/Minesweeper/README.md

 classes in this project will also introduce you to some elementary aspects of game programming.

-This project must be implemented in Java 7 or 8, and it must compile and run correctly on Nike using instructions that you will provide in an
+This project must be implemented in Java 8, and it must compile and run correctly on Nike using instructions that you will provide in an
 <code>INSTRUCTIONS.md</code> file (more on that later).